altereterna/spotifybot/README.md

    - Save the credentials to `credentials.txt` using the UI.

 3. **Start the Bot:**
-   - Once configured, run `spoti.py` to start the bot and connect it to Twitch and Spotify.
+   - Once configured, run `spoti.py` or `install & run.bat` to start the bot and connect it to Twitch and Spotify.

 ## Usage